Highpoint2000/webserver-scanner/README.md

 - If the server is locked, the scanner will no longer work

 ## History:

+### v2.4 (only works from web server version 1.2.6 - older versions must take the plugin version 1.3c oder 1.3d !!!)
+- Fixed configuration is now stored in configPlugin.json
+- FIRST LOG MODE now displayed in the log file

 ### v2.3 (only works from web server version 1.2.6 - older versions must take the plugin version 1.3c oder 1.3d !!!)
 - 0.01 MHz Fixed error when exceeding OIRT upper limit